ToolShedTested

 Quick Verdict

-Choose the Milwaukee M18 FUEL 2903-20 if you need maximum torque and power for heavy-duty tasks.
+Choose the Milwaukee M18 FUEL 2903-20 if you need maximum torque, drill heavy materials regularly, or are already invested in the M18 ecosystem.

 Spec-by-Spec Comparison